gnidan/foodtastechess-docs/requirements/introduction.rst

 requirements are directly related to the functionality, performances, constraints, attributes, and interfaces of the system.

-foodtastechess is a mutli-player chess game that allows players to create and join games against their friends and enemies.
+foodtastechess is a multi-player chess game that allows players to create and join games against their friends and enemies.